firstandthird/hapi-log-response/README.md

 - _tags_

-  An array containing zero or more strings that will be used to tag logged responses.
+  An array containing zero or more strings that will be added to the list of tags accompanying the log.
 If not specified, the default is `['detailed-response']`.

 ---